Lake Völs or Völser See, today a recreational area in the west of the village, was artificially established in the 15th century.

 Altitude: 574 m a.s.l.

-Völs has already been settled early back in history, a fact that is testified by several findings, including a stone axe dating back to the 3rd millennium BC, a cremation cemetery of the Bronze Age as well as Roman coins.
-The emblem of the municipality illustrates the anterior part of a horse that is rearing up, which derives from the seal of a local aristocratic family.
-Today Völs is a popular holiday village that is connected to the city of Innsbruck by means of public transport.
-This is how you best reach the Alpine City at the foot of the Nordkette mountain range within a few minutes!
+The area of Völs has already been settled early back in history, a fact that is testified by several findings, including a 5,000-year-old stone axe, a cremation cemetery of the Bronze Age and Roman coins.
+Today, Völs is a popular holiday village that is connected to Innsbruck by the suburban railway: This is how you best reach the Alpine City within a few minutes.

-Also from an athletic point of view, Völs has got several attractions to offer, such as its sports field with well-groomed grass pitch, artificial grass pitch, a basket field, a beach volley field and an athletics track.
-Every year this leisure time facility is venue for the junior soccer tournament “Cyta Cup”, attracting a large number of participants and visitors from all over.
-And as the village is located close to Innsbruck, you can also choose from the varied offer of the Alpine City.
-Also the mountains surrounding the village with its hiking and mountain bike trails are an ideal destination for excursions.
-In winter, however, the artificial grass pitch of the sports facility is transformed into an ice skating ground.
-Those who prefer skiing can enjoy for example the famous Olympia SkiWorld Innsbruck.
+Also from an athletic point of view, Völs has got several leisure time facilities to offer, such as its sports field with well-groomed grass pitches, a basket field, a beach volley field and an athletics track.
+Every year at Pentecost, it is venue for the Blasius Cup, one of the oldest junior soccer tournaments of Tyrol.
+Furthermore, the "Völser Badl" outdoor pool and Flip Lab await you, the largest trampoline and freestyle course in western Austria.
+In winter, however, the artificial grass pitch of the sports facility is transformed into a much-frequented ice skating ground.